The latest Stormwater Remediation Fee Regulations, updated September 2017, are now in effect. Among the key changes to the regulations are:

 •Tier 3 properties have more than 1,500 square feet of impervious surface area, and pay $120 per year ($10 each month).

 For more information download the Single Family Property Guidance Document.

 Non-single family properties are billed based on a measure called an Equivalent Residential Unit (ERU), which is the size of the impervious surface area (1,050 square feet) of the median-sized house in the City.
 The larger the impervious surface area of a parcel, the higher the stormwater fee for the property.
 Non-single family properties pay $60 per ERU per year.

-For more information download the Non-Single Family Property User Guide.
+For more information download the Non-Single Family Property Guidance Document.